 - 6. Double-click on the Modems icon. - 7.
 At the Install New Modem screen, check the box in front of "Don't Detect my Modem; I Will Select it from a List". - 8.
 Select Next, then Have Disk.
-Insert the Modem Drivers Installation CD or Disk into your diskette drive. - 9.
-Type D:\ (if your CD-ROM drive is other than D:, substitute the appropriate letter) or A:\, then click OK. - 10.
-Highlight and select the modem (for the first line) which corresponds to the one you purchased, then Next. - 11.
-Select the COM ports to which the modem was assigned.
+Insert the Modem Drivers Installation Disk into your diskette drive. - 9.
+Type A:\, then click OK. - 10.
+Highlight and select the modem which corresponds to the one you purchased, then Next. - 11.
+Select the COM port to which the modem was assigned.
 Then select Next, then Finish.
-Repeat steps 6-10 for Line 2 Congratulations!
+Congratulations!
 Setup is complete for Windows NT.

 The modem is now ready to be tested and operated.
-Continue with 2.4 Testing the Connection.
+Continue with 2.5 Testing the Connection.